I think my relationship might be emotionally abusive or controlling.

 That’s your nervous system trying to protect you.
 When something feels threatening, even something as little as their tone of voice, a look, or the cold shoulder, your system shifts into survival mode.
 You do what it takes to stay safe and keep them calm.
 In emotionally abusive relationships, you gradually shift towards people pleasing behaviors—anything to please them, appease them, and stay on their good side.

-*Note: People pleasing isn’t just ‘being too nice’ or being ‘selfless.’
+*Note: People pleasing isn’t just ‘being too nice’ or being ‘selfless,’ it’s a trauma response.
 It’s about making sure people like you.
-It feels like caring about others, but it’s actually based in fear.
-You might be afraid that if you say no, set a boundary, etc., they’ll get mad or the connection will suffer, so you do what pleases them even if it costs you.
-People pleasing is a trauma response.
+It feels like caring about others, but it’s actually based in fear of saying no, setting a boundary, etc..

 But the cost adds up.
 You start shrinking in small ways—less joy, less energy, less sleep, less you.
 You stop trusting your own gut.
 You start thinking their reactions are your fault, and if you had just said it better, softer, clearer, they wouldn’t get so upset.